 What forms of protection are generally sought for stock and business asset acquisitions?
 How are they documented?
+How are any payments made following a claim under a warranty or indemnity treated from a tax perspective?
+Are they subject to withholding taxes or taxable in the hands of the recipient?

 In stock acquisitions, the acquirer would be legally liable for taxes owed by the target.
-In an asset acquisition, the acquirer would be held as guarantor for the tax liabilities of the seller if the seller has ceased to carry-on its business activities as a consequence of the sale.
-Warranties, indemnities, price adjustment clauses, escrow accounts and other means may be used by the acquirer as protection against tax liabilities, assessments and contingencies.
-These forms of protection are only binding between the parties and cannot be held against the Treasury.
+In an asset acquisition, the acquirer would be held as guarantor for the tax liabilities of the seller if the seller has ceased to carry on its business activities as a consequence of the sale.
+Warranties, indemnities, price adjustment clauses, escrow accounts